hellloxiaotian/hellloxiaotian.github.io/index.md

 CAAI Transactions on Intelligence Technology (EI）

+Journal of Visual Comunication

+International Journal of Biometrics (IJBM)

 International Journal of Biometrics

 International Journal of Image and Graphics

 Bulletin of Electrical Engineering and Informatics

+IEA/AIE 2022: International Conference on Industrial, Engineering & Other Applications of Applied Intelligent Systems

+International Conference on Multimedia Information Processing and Retrieval (MIPR)

+International Journal of Data Science and Analytics

+Scientific Programming

+International Journal of Distributed Sensor Networks

+The 35th International Conference on Industrial, Engineering & Other Applications of Applied Intelligent Systems

+Optics and Laser Technology

+Expert Systems

 SN Applied Sciences

+Asian Journal of Control

+International Journal of Speech Technology

 Progress in Artificial Intelligence

+Evolutionary Intelligence

 Scientific Reports

+ARR 2022

+ICASSP 2022

-ISCAS 2021: International Symposium on Circuits and Systems (EI) 18th IEEE International Conference on Dependable, Autonomic and Secure Computing (DASC 2021) (EI) The 4th International Conference on Computer Science and Application Engineering (CSAE 2020) （EI）
+ISCAS 2021: International Symposium on Circuits and Systems (EI)
+		18th IEEE International Conference on Dependable, Autonomic and Secure Computing (DASC 2021) (EI) The 4th International Conference on Computer Science and Application Engineering (CSAE 2020) （EI）

 18th IEEE International Conference on Dependable, Autonomic and Secure Computing (DASC 2020)  (EI)